 Soon after the US Army arrived in Northern Ireland, they made plans for a new unit.
 This was to be “an American unit along the lines of the British Commandos”.
 Discussions took place between Major General Lucian Truscott and the British Chief of the General Staff General George Marshall.
-The Commandos activated in World War Two were renowned as tough, skilled, and elite units.
+The Commandos activated in World War Two were tough, skilled, and elite units.
 Shortly after the discussions, a diplomatic cable arrived with Truscott.
 This document authorised activation of the 1st US Army Ranger Battalion.

-The US Rangers Centre
+US Rangers Centre

 Before the US Army Rangers Centre came into being, only a memorial stone marked the old Sunnylands Camp.
 Carrickfergus Borough Council erected the monument in 1992.
-The US Rangers Centre stands next to the Andrew Jackson Cottage in Boneybefore, Carrickfergus.
+The US Rangers Centre stands next to the Andrew Jackson Cottage in Boneybefore, Carrickfergus, Co.
+Antrim.
 It first opened in 1994 after visiting Rangers veterans donated memorabilia after a 50th-anniversary commemoration.
 Today, an updated museum provides a unique tourist experience and remembers the bravery of Darby’s Rangers.

 The new look visitor attraction reopened on 17th June 2017 to mark the 75th anniversary of the US Army Rangers’ activation.
 It features more unseen artefacts, photographs, and authentic film footage.
 Still going strong under their motto of “lead the way”, the US Rangers remain the only US Army Unit activated on foreign soil.